 Community Choice Aggregation: Challenges, Opportunities, and Impacts on Renewable Energy Markets is the latest report released by the National Renewable Energy Laboratory (NREL).
-Highlighted in the report are the benefits that aggregation delivers to communities – savings and price stability.
-But the report also sheds light on how CCAs are reshaping the dynamics of customer electricity supply and demand.
+Highlighted in the report are the benefits that aggregation delivers to communities: savings and price stability.
+But the report also sheds light on how Community Choice Aggregations are reshaping the dynamics of customer electricity supply and demand.
 Here we summarize NREL’s findings.

 What is aggregation and why is it so effective?